-Log in with the Odoo Account with which you made the purchase.
+You should receive an email with temporary download links up to one hour after you made the purchase.
+After the temporary download links you received by email are not valid anymore, you can still log in with the Odoo Account with which you made the purchase.
 Go on the description page of the module you bought, you will see a download link.
-It is possible you need to wait at most 15 minutes for your purchase to be validated.
-If the download button still doesn't appear after this time and you are sure you are logged in with the same account with which you made the purchase, please contact email@example.com.
+If the download button still doesn't appear after this time and you are sure you are logged in with the same account with which you made the purchase, please contact firstname.lastname@example.org.

 You need to copy paste the module that is inside the zip file to your addons folder.
 After that, you need the Technical Features enabled to click on Settings > Update Modules List.
 Your new module will now appear in the list of modules that you can install.

 All purchases are final and non-refundable.
 Support is provided by the author themselves, so if you have any doubt and can't find the answer in the description, please ask the author or maintainer before purchasing.
 Usually, you can find their support address on the module description page.
 Sometimes, the author doesn't give a support address directly but gives a link to his website.
 You can often contact them from there.
 If you can't find any way to contact the module maintainer, send an email to email@example.com, we will provide you with their email address.

 If the module you bought is indicated as also available for another Odoo version, you will also be able to download those other versions, including previous ones.

 I am an App Maintainer

 It is possible to sell your own module on our Apps platform.
 You can start selling your modules very easily by adding a